ztp-at/RKSV/README.md

 verify.py
 ---------
-	Usage: ./verify.py <key store> <dep export file> [<base64 AES key file>]
+	Usage: ./verify.py keyStore <key store> <dep export file> [<base64 AES key file>] ./verify.py json <json container file> <dep export file>

-This script verifies the given DEP export file.
+This script, when called with the `keyStore` command, verifies the given DEP export file.
 The used certificates or public keys must be available in the given key store.
 If the DEP is valid the script prints nothing, if it is not then the script will print an error message.

 If an AES key file is specified, the script will also check the turnover counter in each receipt.

+When the script is called with the `json` command it will instead read the certificates and the AES key from a cryptographic material container JSON file.

 verify_receipt.py
 -----------------